Challenging misinformation

 Featuring AHDB’s strategic farmer David Barton, AHDB worked with Channel 4’s Food Unwrapped team on its COP26 special to ensure accuracy and provide further information.

-AHDB contacted the BBC to highlight that greenhouse gas emissions cited in its latest climate article were global and not UK based, the article was amended.
+AHDB contacted the BBC to highlight that the greenhouse gas emissions cited in its latest climate article were global and not UK based, the article was amended.

 October 2021